jokokucing/Origami-Linux/README.md

 This setup ensures:
 - Base and Nvidia builds cancel only each other when new commits land on their ref.
 - Multiple test runs cancel only previous test runs on `test`, without affecting the production pipelines.

+to use the test image please rebase to `registry.gitlab.com/origami-linux/images/origami-test:br-test-43`